 Medicare recipients have 29 plans in Fairfield County to choose from, which is a decent amount.
 These plans replace Original Medicare with a private health plan that operates more like traditional health insurance.
 The top Medicare Advantage Plans are the ones that will let you add ancillary coverage for a little-to-no increase in your monthly premium.

-It makes the most sense to compare the MOOP costs of these plans in order to find the cheapest one.
+It makes the most sense to compare the MOOP costs of these plans to find the cheapest one.
 This puts Aetna and Unitedhealthcare right in the middle.
 Your out-of-pocket maximums with either plan are capped at $6,700.

 The most expensive plans are either Connecticare or Anthem BCBS.
 You’ll have to spend $7,550 in out-of-pocket costs before your health plan starts paying more for your care.
 You can choose between an HMO medical network for lower medical costs or a PPO network for more medical choices.